Caucolum/api-query-object/README.md

 With Api-query-object, the user can list their endpoints, automatically generating:

-- **`serverQueriesObject` object**: A class object whose methods are used on the server side, such as in `getServerSideProps` and `getStaticProps`.
+- **`caucolumServerObject` object**: A class object whose methods are used on the server side, such as in `getServerSideProps` and `getStaticProps`.
-- **`clientQueriesObject` object**: A class object with the same methods as server, but with embedded business logic, for use on pages and components.
+- **`caucolumClientObject` object**: A class object with the same methods as server, but with embedded business logic, for use on pages and components.
 These objects include:
   - `makeRequest`: A usable function to trigger the client request.
   - `data`: The response of the request.
   - `args`: Parameters of the last request.